Darth Vader: Anakin Skywalker

-The films Swiss Family Robinson (1960) and Battle of the Bulge (1965) influenced the original Star Wars trilogy, but Lucas's publicist has denied that Anakin Skywalker was named after Ken Annakin, the director of those films.
+The films Swiss Family Robinson (1960) and Battle of the Bulge (1965) influenced the original Star Wars trilogy, but Lucas' publicist has denied that Anakin Skywalker was named after Ken Annakin, the director of those films.
 The original surname of Anakin and Luke was "Starkiller", and it remained in the script until a few months into filming Star Wars.
-It was dropped due to what Lucas called "unpleasant connotations" with Charles Manson, who became a "star killer" in 1969 when he murdered actress Sharon Tate.
-Lucas replaced "Starkiller" with "Skywalker".
+It was dropped due to what Lucas called "unpleasant connotations" with Charles Manson, who became a "star killer" in 1969 when he murdered the well-known actress Sharon Tate.
+Lucas replaced the problematic name "Starkiller" with "Skywalker".

-The Phantom Menace introduced the possibility that Anakin could be the Chosen One of an ancient Jedi prophecy, who is destined to bring balance to the Force.
-Lucas stated in an interview that "Anakin is the Chosen One.
+The 1999 film The Phantom Menace—the first film of the prequel trilogy—introduced the possibility that Anakin could be the Chosen One of an ancient Jedi prophecy, who is destined to bring balance to the Force.
+Lucas, who directed all three films in the trilogy, stated in an interview that "Anakin is the Chosen One.
 Even when Anakin turns into Darth Vader, he is still the Chosen One."
 Hayden Christensen said of Anakin: "He believes that he's the Chosen One.
 He's not doing wrong things knowing that it's having a negative impact.
 So there's that sort of naivety to him ... and it makes him more human in a lot of ways."
-Lucas later clarified that the plot element of Anakin's virgin birth was meant to align the character with heroes from mythology in general and not specifically Jesus.
+Lucas has stated that the circumstances of Anakin's birth are mysterious to align him with heroes from mythology, such as Hercules.

 After completing principal photography for Revenge of the Sith in 2003, Lucas made changes to Anakin's character by rewriting his turn to the dark side.
 He accomplished this through editing the principal footage and filming new scenes during pickups in London in 2004.
 In previous versions of the script, Anakin had several reasons for turning to the dark side, including his sincere belief that the Jedi were plotting to seize control of the Republic.
-Although he retains this belief in the finished film, Lucas's changes emphasized his desire to rescue Padmé from death.
-Thus, in the theatrical version of Revenge of the Sith, Anakin falls to the dark side primarily to save Padmé.
+Although he retains this belief in the finished film, Lucas' changes emphasized his desire to rescue Padmé from death.
+Thus, in the final version of Revenge of the Sith, Anakin falls to the dark side primarily to save Padmé.

-Anakin's apprentice Ahsoka Tano was introduced in the 2008 animated film The Clone Wars.
-Giving Anakin responsibility for a Padawan was meant to place the character in a role that forced him to become more cautious and responsible.
-After just a short time together, though, Anakin realized they shared many qualities, and she could benefit from a mentor similar to herself.
-Ahsoka was eager, reckless, and undisciplined, much like Anakin.
-However, those traits are among the reasons that Anakin was such a good Jedi and master to Ahsoka.
-It was also meant to provide him with insight about his relationship with his own master, Obi-Wan Kenobi, and show how their relationship matured.
-Anakin's relationship with Ahsoka was seen as an essential story arc spanning both the film and the 2008 television series The Clone Wars.
+In 2008, the character Anakin returned in the animated film Star Wars: The Clone Wars, which was directed by Dave Filoni.
+In an interview with Scientific American, Filoni described Anakin as less "dark and tormented" and closer to a hero in this film than in previous films.
+He called this version of Anakin a combination of Luke Skywalker and Han Solo, and he said that Anakin's relationship with his apprentice Ahsoka Tano is an essential story arc in both the film and the animated series that followed.
+Tara Salvati of Screen Rant describes the relationship between Anakin and Ahsoka as a "tight bond", and asserts that Anakin has "unwavering support" for her.